tierra-colada/h5geo/docs/source/tutorial/seismic.rst

 Map SEGY
 --------

-The user may want not to spend time on reading ``SEGY`` file  but simple map it.
+The user may want not to spend time on reading ``SEGY`` file  but simply map it.
 In **h5geo** you are allowed to do this at ``H5Seis`` creation time:

 .. code:: c++